markbattistella/BezelKit/README.md

 ### Setting a Fallback Bezel Size

-It's a good idea to set a fallback bezel size, which will be used if the package can't determine the bezel size for the current device.
+By default, if the package can't determine the bezel size for the current device, `CGFloat.deviceBezel` will return a fallback value of `0.0`.

-Setting a fallback size is aimed so you don't result in a value of `0.00` being returned, but a consistent rounded value.
+To set a custom fallback size, you can do so at the app initialization point, like `application(_:didFinishLaunchingWithOptions:)` in `AppDelegate.swift`, or in an in an `.onAppear()` in SwiftUI.

-You can set this fallback value at the app initialisation point, like `application(_:didFinishLaunchingWithOptions:)` in `AppDelegate.swift`, so you only have to set it once:
+You only have to set the `setFallbackDeviceBezel()` once, so it's best to do it as early as possible to allow it to carry thoughout your app.

 ```swift
 import UIKit